 A health care document advises your physician, family and friends about your healthcare preferences.
 In addition, it allows you to name a specific person or persons (an agent) to ensure your preferences are followed should you become unable to make your own healthcare decisions.
 More specifically, it can indicate preferences for end-of-life decisions such as whether to remain on life support, burial wishes, receipt of pain medication and organ donation.
 Any healthcare decisions not specifically stated in your health care documents are left to the discretion of your named agent.

 There are different types of health care documents depending on your state of residence.
 A local attorney can confirm the proper form to use in your state.

 What if a person does not have a health care document?

 If you do not complete a valid health care document designating an agent to make health care decisions in case of your incapacity, the physician or hospital will determine the most appropriate person to make such decisions (usually family or close friends).
 In some cases, a court will need to appoint a conservator to make decisions.
 Either way, there is a lot of room for conflict among family members, which proper health care documents could help avoid.

 What do I do once I have completed my estate planning documents?

 We recommend retaining your original estate planning documents in a safe place.
 You should provide copies of your POA and health care documents to the individuals named as agents.
-You may also consider discussing your estate plan with your successor trustees so they understand your wishes while you are still alive… this provides a valuable opportunity for them to ask questions and seek additional guidance from you about your wishes.
-To the extent you have minor children you should have a discussion with those appointed as guardians.
+You may also consider discussing your estate plan with your successor trustees so they understand your wishes while you are still alive.
+This provides them with a valuable opportunity to ask questions and seek additional guidance from you about your wishes.
+If you have minor children, you should have a discussion with those appointed as guardians.
 Finally, you should properly title assets in the name of your trust.

 It’s easy to put off estate planning as something that’s not relevant until some distant future.
 This can leave one’s family and estate dangerously exposed.
 Fortunately, putting a comprehensive and effective estate plan in place does not need to be difficult or time consuming.